LGM-Bioinfo-UNIVALI/Krill/README.md

 <p>

-1. Download environment spec list file from this repository (spec-file.txt)
+1. Download environment spec list file from this repository (arts_specs.txt)

 2. Create a conda environment for ARTS using the spec list file